-When an Assert is received the router performs a longest match on the source and group address in the Assert message.
+When an Assert is received the router performs a longest match on the source and group address in the Assert message, only active entries - that have packet forwarding state - are matched.
 The router checks the first bit of the metric preference (RPT-bit).

-- 1 If the RPT-bit is set, the router first does a match on (,G), or (,,RP), entries; if no matching entry is found, it ignores the Assert. - If the RPT-bit is not set in the Assert, the router first does a match on (S,G) entries; if no matching entry is found, the router matches (,G) or (,,RP) entries. - 3.5.2.1 Receiving Asserts on an entry's outgoing interface
+- 1 If the RPT-bit is set, the router first does a match on (,G), or (,,RP), entries; if no matching entry is found, it ignores the Assert. - 2 If the RPT-bit is not set in the Assert, the router first does a match on (S,G) entries; if no matching entry is found, the router matches (,G) or (,,RP) entries.

+Receiving Asserts on an entry's outgoing interface: